Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Networking is one of Raff's strongest differentiators.

-Raff’s public FAQ positions bandwidth clearly: unlimited, untracked, and no inbound or outbound charges under standard use.
+Raff includes unmetered bandwidth at 3 Gbps standard port speed on VM plans.
 Its developer docs and networking pages also describe VPC-style private networking, API control, and infrastructure automation support.

-That means Raff’s networking story is appealing for teams that want fewer billing surprises.
-If you are operating a busy website, CI system, file-serving application, or media-heavy workload, not having to watch transfer quotas can be a real operational advantage.
+That makes Raff's networking story appealing for teams that want fewer billing surprises.
+If you are operating a busy website, CI system, file-serving application, media-heavy workload, or customer-facing API, not having to watch transfer quotas can be a real operational advantage.

-Raff’s public roadmap also includes Load Balancers, but that service is not yet generally available.
-So today, if you specifically need a mature managed load-balancer product from the same provider, Linode is stronger.
+If you specifically need a mature managed load-balancer product from the same provider today, Linode is stronger.
 If your main concern is simple bandwidth economics and private network control, Raff is more compelling.

 Storage & Data Protection